 In addition to FAFSA and other federal aid, the Fuqua School of Business considers merit-based scholarships for all applicants.
 When considered for merit scholarships, we consider factors such as academic achievement, professional background, community involvement and more.

 Many employers also provide full or partial financial sponsorship.
 We recommend that applicants begin talking to their employers as soon as possible.
 For additional information about employer support and other financial aid options, please read more about financing your degree.

 Many applicants also leverage loans to help fund their education.
-For more information about financial aid, please see our Financial Aid Policies and Procedures 2018-2019 Guidebook.
+For more information about financial aid, please see our Fuqua Financial Aid Guide Book (Policies & Procedures).